texguy360/wy-robotics/README.md

 This website is built with [Hugo](https://gohugo.io) and uses the [Wowchemy](https://wowchemy.com) template manager.
 It's also deployed on [Netlify](https://www.netlify.com).

 The website was created as a rework of the old Google sites website at https://sites.google.com/view/wyrobotics/.
-Under the impression that it wasn't optimal for customizing and inserting blog posts, it was decided that we recreated the website without a website builder with a UI.
+Under the impression that it wasn't optimal for customizing and inserting blog posts, it was decided that we recreated the website without a UI-based website builder.

 ## For Members